ppranav06/todolist/README.md

-# todolist-sqlite
+# todolist

-The same todolist application built with flutter and sqlite
+A todo-list application written with flutter.

 ## Deliverables
 - [x] Set up data models
+- [ ] Organise the code into BIL and DAL
 - [ ] Interface with sqlite database
 - [ ] Welcome screen
 - [ ] Basic UI for task page